bibi21000/jmx2munin/README.md

 This fork also includes :

+ * a low level cache for JMX connections (reduce CPU use 10x)
+ * authentication for JMX
+ * fully compliant with --suggest option
- * debian files for build packages
+ * debian files for building packages for Ubuntu/Debian
+ * scripts and configurations files for cassandra (2.0)
- * a collection of cassandra (2.0) configurations files
+ * scripts and configurations files for tomcat (6.0)

 # Installation